hatfinisher/hatfinisher.github.io/README.md

 - Podcast with [Joe Bielecki, Writing the Rapids, June 2021](http://www.noisemakerjoe.com/wtr/2021/6/30/getting-darryled-with-jackie-ess)

 ## Other Projects
 - **Darryl Audiobook:** I'm recording this myself and serializing it on [patreon](https://www.patreon.com/jackie_ess).
-I tend to update on Tuesdays or Wednesdays (been very lax with this but planning a burst of recording energy soon).
+I've been very lax with this but planning a burst of recording energy soon).
 There are no differences between the reward tiers.
 I started in December 2021 and expect I will be finished by sometime in Spring 2022.
+Dreading this, to be honest.
+Never again.
 - **Other writing:** You'll see.

 ## Events
 None planned for now.
 Stay safe.

 ## Contact
-I'm *not very online* right now, but email is welcome.
-Avoiding social media until at least the end of 2023, accounts locked and unmonitored.
-I don't intend this in an antisocial way or as a disappearing act.
-I think some personalities are better suited to abstinence than moderation.
+I seem to be back on twitter again, I'm as disappointed as anyone but having fun there ([@jackie_ess](https://twitter.com/jackie_ess)).

-`[firstname].[lastname].writer@gmail.com` or `trip to taller windows at protonmail dot com (no spaces)`
+Email is sometimes better. `[firstname].[lastname].writer@gmail.com` or `trip to taller windows at protonmail dot com (no spaces)`

+I'd probably talk to you on the phone but I'm not posting that here.

-Last Updated 2022-01-28
+Last Updated 2022-04-25